bbiaggi88/bbiaggi88/README.md

 ![PowerBI](https://img.shields.io/badge/PowerBI-F2C811?style=for-the-badge&logo=Power%20BI&logoColor=white)
 ![Excel](https://img.shields.io/badge/Microsoft_Excel-217346?style=for-the-badge&logo=microsoft-excel&logoColor=white)

-## Featured Projects 💻

-### House Price Prediction

-**House Price Prediction** is a **machine learning project** built with **Python and various libraries such as Pandas, NumPy, Scikit-learn, and XGBoost.**

-This project demonstrates my ability to **perform data analysis, data preprocessing, and model building for predictive modeling tasks.**

-The project involves exploring a dataset containing information about house prices, **conducting feature selection, data preprocessing, training and evaluating multiple regression models to predict house prices.**

-You can check out the repository [here](https://github.com/bbiaggi88/house_price_prediction).

-### Customer Segmentation

-**Customer Segmentation** is a **machine learning project focused on segmenting customers in a grocery firm's database** built with **Python and popular libraries such as Pandas, Scikit-learn, and Seaborn**.

-This project showcases my skills in **data preprocessing, unsupervised learning techniques such as clustering, and data visualization.**

-**By analyzing customer data and identifying distinct segments based on income, spending habits, and family structures,** this project demonstrates my ability to derive actionable insights from data for marketing strategy optimization.

-You can check out the repository [here](https://github.com/bbiaggi88/customer_segmentation).

 <!---
 bbiaggi88/bbiaggi88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.